Warsaw Village Band

 Their 7th album ‘Sun Celebration’ released in 2016 exalted in the spiritual brotherhood which crosses religious & ethnic boundaries and which the band have experienced on their travels.
 It presents universal stories told through the oldest Polish folk songs.
 All this happens in the unique ‘Transminimal-roots’ style of Warsaw Village Band, but on a completely new scale.
 The album features guests from various musical worlds, including; Mercedes Peón, an avant garde vocalist from Spanish Galicia, Iranian Kemanche genius Kayhan Kalhor and Indian Sarangi virtuoso, Ustad Liaquat Ali Khan.

-The new Warsaw Village Band album ‘Mazovian Re:action’ was awarded a Polish Grammy, in the Best Roots Music category.
-It is a symbolic return to the band’s musical origins and illustrates the pure joy of working with, and learning from, the last remaining Mazovian traditional singers.
+Their 2018 album ‘Mazovian Roots Re:Action’ was awarded a Polish Grammy, in the Best Roots Music category and reached Number 4 in the World Music Charts Europe.
+The release is a symbolic return to the band’s musical origins and illustrates the pure joy of working with, and learning from, the last remaining Mazovian traditional singers.